VasilGeorgiev39/MechInterp/README.md

 # Intro

-This is my application projects for the [MATS](https://www.matsprogram.org/) program
+This is my application project for the [MATS](https://www.matsprogram.org/) program

 The code is extremely ugly and hacky, please don't judge me for it lol.
 I have prioritized speed and making things working quickly over good software engineering.